Program Overview

 The student may select an area of interest (one or more), in conference with their advisor, from the following areas: transition of children and youth with exceptionalities; education of infants and preschool children with exceptionalities; one of the categorical areas of special education (autism, blind or visually impaired, deaf or hard of hearing, emotionally disturbed, learning disabilities, mental retardation, etc.); gifts and talents; curriculum development; special education administration; university teaching/research; or other areas as designed by the student and their advisor.

-Research Core — 12 hours
+Research Core — 12 credits

-Research Proposal/Dissertation — 16 hours
+Research Proposal/Dissertation — 16 credits

 Requires permission of major advisor.
 Explores dissertation research problems, theoretical frameworks, methodology, and data analysis procedures expected to develop an approved dissertation proposal.
 Students enroll for 1- to 4-hour blocks for a maximum of 4 hours.
 The student works closely with the Research Advisor and Doctoral Committee members to develop the proposal.